-The drug possession attorneys at Wilson, Reives & Silverman are dedicated to every case and driven to protect every one of our client’s rights.
-Whether your charge is minor or major, at the state or federal level, your professional reputation and personal life are on the line.
+The drug possession attorneys at Wilson, Reives, Silverman & Doran are dedicated to every case and driven to protect every one of our client’s rights.
 We realize that the stakes are high, and are prepared to fight to clear your name.

 What are your rights in a drug possession case?

 It’s not uncommon be arrested for possession even if drugs are not in your physical possession.
 For example, if drugs are in a common area, anyone with access to that area could realistically face charges for drug possession.

 You may feel that police did not have a right to search you for drugs, or that your search or arrest was in violation of your constitutional rights.

 Similarly, you may feel that you’ve been arrested on the suspicion that a substance in your possession is a controlled substance, or that prescription drugs found in your possession were not legitimately prescribed by a doctor.

 Know that you always have the following rights: